Mycetoma

 Mycetoma is a chronic infection in the skin caused by either bacteria (actinomycetoma) or fungi (eumycetoma), typically resulting in a triad of painless firm skin lumps, the formation of weeping sinuses, and a discharge that contains grains.
 80% occur in feet.

-Most eumycetoma is caused by M. mycetomatis, whereas most actinomycetoma is caused by N. brasiliensis, S. somaliensis, A. madurae and Actinomadura pelletieri.
+Most eumycetoma is caused by M. mycetomatis, whereas most actinomycetoma is caused by N. brasiliensis, S. somaliensis, A. madurae, and Actinomadura pelletieri.
 People who develop mycetoma likely have a weakened immune system.
-It can take between 3 months to 50 years from time of infection to first seeking healthcare advice.
+It can take between 3 months to 50 years from the time of infection to first seeking healthcare advice.

 Diagnosis requires ultrasound and fine needle aspiration.

 While most cases of mycetoma occur in Sudan, Venezuela, Mexico, and India, its true prevalence and incidence are not well-known.
-It appears most frequently in people living in rural areas, particularly in farmers and shepherds, who are often men between 20 and 40 years earning the primary incomes for their families.
+It appears most frequently in rural areas, particularly in farmers and shepherds, who are often men between 20 and 40 years old earning the primary income for their families.
 It has been reported since 1840.
-Noteworthy, the diagnosis of Mycetoma in non-endemic or low endemic areas as Europe and North Africa is challenging.
-Physicians in these areas are usually unfamiliar with the disease-specific manifestations and need to exercise extra vigilance regarding those patients who are at high risk of contracting Mycetoma infections.
-Recent evidence suggests that Egypt which borders Sub-Saharan Africa, is a low-endemic country.
-Additionally, recent evidence suggests that Pakistan which borders India, is a moderate-endemic country.
-Unlike bacterial acute hematogenous osteomyelitis and septic arthritis, misdiagnosed or delayed diagnosis of Mycetoma osteomyelitis can result in amputation or radical resection.
+Noteworthy, the diagnosis of mycetoma in non-endemic or low endemic areas as Europe and North Africa is challenging.
+Physicians in these areas are usually unfamiliar with the disease-specific manifestations and need to exercise extra vigilance regarding those patients who are at high risk of contracting mycetoma infections.
+Recent evidence suggests that Egypt, which borders sub-Saharan Africa, is a low-endemic country.
+Additionally, recent evidence suggests that Pakistan, which borders India, is a moderate-endemic country.
+Unlike bacterial acute hematogenous osteomyelitis and septic arthritis, misdiagnosed or delayed diagnosis of mycetoma osteomyelitis can result in amputation or radical resection.
 The disease is listed by the World Health Organization (WHO) as a neglected tropical disease.